Installation and Data Collection

 Data Collection Duration and Scope

-By default Cloudamize collects data for 11 days with 3 days of processing time for a total of 2 weeks from Assessment start to Results Delivery.
-The duration of data collection can be extended provided it’s within scope of the total assessment duration.
+By default, Cloudamize collects data for 11 days with 3 days of processing time for a total of 2 weeks from Assessment start to Results Delivery.
+The duration of data collection can be extended provided it’s within the scope of the total assessment duration.
 It is not recommended to shorten the duration of data collection but this can be done upon request.
 A minimum of 48-72 hours worth of collection is required to present results, therefore, a duration of less than 3 days is not possible.